SEN Annual Report

 - parents’ evenings

-- discussions with Mrs Baker, Mrs Bruce or other professionals
+- discussions with Mrs Perry, Mrs Bruce or other professionals

-- Parents are encouraged to comment on their child’s Provision Map and/or Education and Health Care Plan with possible suggestions that could be incorporated.
+- the invitation for parents to comment on their child’s Provision Map and/or Education and Health Care Plan with possible suggestions that could be incorporated.

 - Who can I contact for further information?